Skip to main content

 In men, age-related decline in testosterone, often termed late-onset hypogonadism, is increasingly recognized as a significant contributor to cardiovascular risk.
 Testosterone exerts its effects through both androgen receptors (AR) and by aromatization to estrogen, which then acts on estrogen receptors (ER).
 Both AR and ER are widely distributed in cardiovascular tissues, including the endothelium, vascular smooth muscle cells, and cardiomyocytes.

-Research indicates that low are associated with several adverse cardiovascular outcomes.
+Research indicates that low testosterone levels are associated with several adverse cardiovascular outcomes.
 A meta-analysis published in the Journal of the American Heart Association found a consistent association between low endogenous testosterone and increased risk of cardiovascular disease and all-cause mortality.
 The mechanisms are multifaceted:

 1. Endothelial Dysfunction ∞ Testosterone deficiency can impair endothelial function, reducing nitric oxide bioavailability.
 Nitric oxide is a potent vasodilator and anti-atherosclerotic molecule.
 Reduced nitric oxide leads to increased vascular stiffness and impaired vasodilation, predisposing to hypertension and atherosclerosis.